hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 where the proof specification contains

-1. the number of secrets involved in the zero-knowlege proof (we call these _messages_), and
+1. the number of secrets involved in the zero-knowledge proof (we call these _messages_), and
-1. a list of _statements_, where each statement represents a _part_ of the overall zero-knowlege proof:
+1. a list of _statements_, where each statement represents a _part_ of the overall zero-knowledge proof:

 ```
 pub struct ProofSpec {